clicon/clixon-docs/restconf.rst

-  -a <family>     Internal backend socket family: UNIX|IPv4|IPv6 -u <path|addr>  Internal socket domain path or IP addr (see -a)(default: /usr/var/hello.sock) -r              Do not drop privileges if run as root -o <option=value>  Give configuration option overriding config file (see clixon-config.yang)
+  -a <family>     Internal backend socket family: UNIX|IPv4|IPv6 -u <path|addr>  Internal socket domain path or IP addr (see -a)(default: /usr/var/hello.sock) -r              Do not drop privileges if run as root -W <user>       Run restconf daemon as this user, drop according to CLICON_RESTCONF_PRIVILEGES -o <option=value>  Give configuration option overriding config file (see clixon-config.yang)

 Note that the restconf daemon can be started as root, drops privileges to `wwwuser`, unless the ``-r`` command-line option is used.